luciangreen/LuciansHandBitMap-Font/README.md

 `ctobr('A').`
 * Where `'A'` may be replaced with another character name.

+# Download Font

+You may download <a href="https://www.fontspace.com/lucianshandbitmap-font-f30637">LuciansHandBitMap Font</a>.

 # Authors

 Lucian Green - Initial programmer - <a href="https://www.lucianacademy.com/">Lucian Academy</a>